mmckechney/SqlBuildManager/docs/massively_parallel.md

 Remote executions pull their database targets from Azure Service Bus.
 This step creates a Service Bus Topic Subscription and uses the Override file as its list of targets, creating a message per target.

 ### **deploy**
-(named `run` for `sbm batch`) Deploys the compute infrastucture (for `containerapp` and `aci`) and automatically starts the build once the compute resources are available (`containerapp`, `aci` and `batch`).
+Deploys the compute infrastucture (for `containerapp` and `aci`) and automatically starts the build once the compute resources are available (`containerapp`, `aci` and `batch`).
 There is no equivalent step for Kubernetes, for this use the single `k8s run` command or manually run `kubetcl` commands to deploy the pods.
+Also no equivalent for `sbm batch`, this is handled by the `batch run` command.

 ### **monitor**
 By default the `deploy` command automatically flows into and starts monitoring.
 Monitoring polls the Service Bus Topic for remaining messages and Azure Event Hub for database processing events.
 A build is considered complete when the total number of database completion events (commits or errors) is equal to the total number of targets.
+No equivalent for `sbm batch`.
+Instead, Batch will direclty monitor the Batch job tasks for compeltion.

 ### **cleanup**